-Once on scene, the community paramedic assesses the patient, talks with family members and caregivers, and contacts a registered nurse employed by the hospice agency.
+Once on scene, the community paramedic assesses the patient, talks with family members and caregivers and contacts a registered nurse employed by the hospice agency.
 The hospice nurse directs the community paramedic regarding what care to provide.
-Depending on the circumstances, the hospice nurse may ask the community paramedic to wait with the patient, family members, and/or caregivers until the nurse can arrive on scene.
+Depending on the circumstances, the hospice nurse may ask the community paramedic to wait with the patient, family members and/or caregivers until the nurse can arrive on scene.
 The hospice nurse may also ask the community paramedic to administer pain medications to the patient that the hospice has provided in a "comfort care" pack.
 No hospice patient who requests transport to an ED is denied transportation.

-Ventura's community paramedics responded to 363 calls made on behalf of patients of participating hospice agencies since the pilot project began in August 2015.
-Hospice patients, family members, or staff of residential or skilled nursing facilities in which hospice patients resided initiated most 911 calls, but hospice nurses made some 911 calls during visits with patients.
+Ventura's community paramedics responded to 401 calls made on behalf of patients of participating hospice agencies since the pilot project began in August 2015.
+Hospice patients, family members or staff of residential or skilled nursing facilities in which hospice patients resided initiated most 911 calls, but hospice nurses made some 911 calls during visits with patients.
 The reasons for 911 calls to which Ventura's community paramedics responded varied and included altered level of consciousness, cardiac arrest, choking, constipation, fall, seizure, shortness of breath, syncope, and family concern about hospice care.

 The evaluation found no evidence that the Hospice project harmed patients.
-After an assessment to determine that the patient could remain at home under hospice care, the community paramedics' work consisted primarily of providing emotional support to hospice patients and their families and administering medications in patients' "comfort care" packs as directed by a hospice nurse until the hospice nurse could arrive and further evaluate the patient.
+After assessing in consultation with a hospice nurse, whether patients could remain at home under hospice care, the community paramedics' work consisted primarily of providing emotional support to the hospice patients and their families and administering medications in patients' "comfort care" packs until the hospice nurse could arrive and further evaluate the patient.